 Cream of Pumpkin Soup with Cranberry Drizzle

 Garden Vegetable Lasagna

 Gluten is a protein found in certain types of grains.
 People who follow a gluten-free diet will eliminate gluten-containing foods, like those made with wheat, rye, or barley.
 They can enjoy foods made with grains like rice, quinoa, corn, and others.
-Here are some recipes that do not contain gluten.
 Holiday staples like stuffing, gravy, and others can be sources of gluten.
-Try some of these gluten-free recipes packed with flavor at your meal:
+Read labels and check for gluten-free options and substitutions.
+Try convenient products like Campbell’s Condensed Gluten Free Cream of Chicken and Gluten Free Cream of Mushroom Soups to make cooking easier.
+Enjoy some of these gluten-free recipes packed with flavor at your meal:

 Broccoli with White Wine & Parmesan

 Whole Roasted Rainbow Carrots with Carrot Top Pesto

 Garlic Mashed Potatoes

 People on a dairy-free diet generally avoid any product made from animal milks like milk, cream, butter, sour cream, cheese, and more.
 Thanks to more dairy-free options in stores, this restriction is easier to follow.
 Pacific Foods has many plant-based beverages and recipe inspiration to help you make flavorful holiday dishes that work for those who are dairy free.
 Experiment with substitutions and try these recipes to offer dairy-free dishes for your guests: